patrycjabru/AutomaticProgrammer/README.md

 Here are the example results.
 Simpler boards were better solved by simple grammar.
 More complicated ones gave better results for full grammar.
 ![alt text](https://github.com/patrycjabru/AutomaticProgrammer/raw/master/ReadmeImages/Results1.png "Results 1")
 ![alt text](https://github.com/patrycjabru/AutomaticProgrammer/raw/master/ReadmeImages/Results2.png "Results 2")

+### What is done well?
+- Game implementation.
+- Input interpreter.
+- Genetic program can solve some boards.
+- Simple results presentation (GUI).

+### What should be improved?
+- Genetic program cannot solve some boards.
+- Grammar, parameters and fitness function probably can be better.
+- In CargoBot subprograms have fixed length.
+This constraint was not implemented.
+- As a simplification there was removed a possibility of moving a lift out of board.
+Using left arrow when lift is in a first column, moves a lift to the last column.
+Analogically for the right arrow at the end.
+- GUI could be more complex.
+There should be more configuration option available.

 ## Authors
 [@patrycjabru](https://github.com/patrycjabru)